 Iowa native, Bonnie Samuel, is the founder of Ancestor Research Iowa and provides genealogical professional research services to clients seeking historical records related to their Iowa ancestors.
-(Research may include sources in Kansas, Missouri and Illinois as well.)
+(Research may include sources in Kansas and Missouri as well.)

 With over thirty years genealogy research, course work, and study, Bonnie’s skills, and knowledge of Iowa genealogical and historical resources, will help you discover more about the lives of your ancestors.